ElementsProject/lightning/doc/lightningd-config.5.md

 readable (we allow missing files in the default case).
 Using this inside a configuration file is meaningless.

+ **wallet**=*DSN*
+Identify the location of the wallet.
+This is a fully qualified data source name, including a scheme such as `sqlite3` or `postgres` followed by the connection parameters.

 ### Lightning node customization options

  **alias**=*RRGGBB*